 - STEM days to encourage hands-on exploration within each of these disciplines

-Budding astronauts will LOVE this space-themed construction kit.
-It includes a kid-safe drill to allow them to build and create 20 different space themed circuit challenges!
+- Design & Drill Space Circuits Budding astronauts will LOVE this space-themed construction kit.
+It includes a kid-safe drill to allow them to build and create 20 different space-themed circuit challenges!

-- Techno Gears Bionic Bug kit is the perfect way to encourage them to build.
-With its 80+ colorful construction pieces, power motor and more, this kit includes everything a child needs to build their own bug with motorized gears.
-The product aligns with the Science, Technology, Engineering and Math standards and introduces children to the science of gear ratio.
+- Techno Gears Bionic Bug kit lets children build their own bug with motorized gears.
+The product aligns with the Science, Technology, Engineering, and Math standards and introduces children to the science of gear ratio.

 - We also love the Project M2 dolls with experiments.
 Perform a cool S.T.E.A.M. experiment at home like Adrienne Attoms on the Emmy nominated Netflix original series Project Mc2.
-Make your own lemon soap using household items again and again They include a fun science activity: make lemon soap again and again with household items and included lemon-shaped soap mold and wedge cutter, not to mention all of her accessories. 🙂
+Make your own lemon soap using household items again and again.

 - Moving Creations with k’nex – this great kit teaches engineering through play!
 With over 18 engineering experiments, your kids will be engaged for hours of learning (while having tons of fun!)

-- Cars 3: Junior Assembly Kits – Assemble and play with any of the three car stars with new Junior Kits from Revell – complete with a unique child-friendly screw and nut connector system, working headlights, action sounds, changeable mouth and eye expressions, and take-apart-and-put-back-
+- Junior Assembly Kits – Assemble and play with any of the three-car stars with new Junior Kits from Revell – complete with a unique child-friendly screw and nut connector system, working headlights, action sounds, changeable mouth, and eye expressions, and the take-apart-and-put-back-

 together ability for hours of fun as well as STEAM learning.

-Learning Resources Playground Engineering & Design STEM Set– design & build a playlet: Includes a swing set, seesaw, twisty slide, and more
+Learning Resources Playground Engineering & Design STEM Set– design & build a playlet using math, science, art, and engineering skills.

 - Gears!
 Gears!
 Gears!
 Robot Factory Building set – Kids practice engineering skills as they build their own pretend robot factory.
 Mix and match pieces can be constructed in endless different ways.